pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/create-environment.md

 ---
 title_tag: Create a New Environment | Pulumi ESC
 title: Create environment
-h1: "Pulumi ESC: Create a new environment"
+h1: "Pulumi ESC: Create A New Environment"
 meta_desc: This page provides an overview on how to create a new Pulumi ESC environment.
 weight: 3
 menu: